DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/dom-node-state.md

 Method | Type | Description
 ------ | ---- | -----
-`getChildElement(idx)` | Selector | A selector that returns the snapshot of the child element at index `idx`.
-See [ParentNode.children](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/children).
-`getChildNode(idx)` | Selector | A selector that returns the snapshot of the child node at index `idx`.
-See [Node.childNodes](https://developer.mozilla.org/en-US/docs/Web/API/Node/childNodes).
-`getParentNode` | Selector | A selector that returns the parent node snapshot.
-See [Node.parentNode](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentNode).
 `hasClass(className)` | Boolean | `true` if the element has the specified class name.

 ## Members Specific to Element Nodes